duckduckgo/duckduckgo-documentation/duckduckhack/styleguides/code_styleguide.md

 - Avoid modifying object prototypes

     Do not modify the prototypes of objects which are defined outside of your code.
-For example, modifcations to `Array.prototype` or `Spice` will affect the global scope and may cause problems.
+For example, modifications to `Array.prototype` or `Spice` will affect the global scope and may cause problems.
 In general, we advocate the use of local, private functions instead.

 - Define default properties when the object is created: